Why learn chord progressions?

 “Three chords and the truth, that’s what a country song is.”

 The most common chord progression you will see is called the IV, V7, I progression.
 Thousands of songs use this chord progression.
-The simplest version on ukulele is shown below.
+We show below the simplest ukulele version.
 We’ve repeated the graphics of the music alphabet so you can see the relationships between the chord roots.

 This chord progression can also be practiced in different keys (homes).
 Here are some examples of various forms of this progression: